Pet Bird Care - The Basics:

 Clean sprouted seeds can also be offered and are a good way of introducing greens to the stubborn eater.
 See SproutPeople.org for good sprouting information.

-Fruits should be limited as a treat only with the exception of certain species such as Lories.
+Fruits should be limited as a treat only, except for particular species such as Lories.

 Offer clean, fresh water at all times.